 "Everyone should floss at least once a day," says Timothy Chase, DMD, a New York-based cosmetic dentist and practicing partner of SmilesNY.
 Still, when it comes to this particular oral health commandment, I can probably count on one hand how many people I know who floss regularly—which completely goes against what all dentists recommend.

-The problem lies in your toothbrush, which only reaches roughly 25 to 50 percent of your tooth surfaces, according to Dr. Chase.
-"Brushing alone doesn't go between the teeth or under the gum, where food particles get stuck," he explains—and that's the area where most adult cavities form.
+Yes, you do.
+The problem lies in your toothbrush, which reaches roughly 25 to 50 percent of your tooth surfaces, according to Dr. Chase.
+"Brushing alone doesn't go between the teeth or under the gum, where food particles get stuck," he says—and that's the area where most adult cavities form.

-If you avoid the situation and stick to your toothbrush only, Dr. Chase says that you risk developing cavities, gingivitis, and eventually periodontitis—which is a serious gum infection that could destroy the bone that supports your teeth (yikes).
+If you avoid the situation and stick to your toothbrush only, Dr. Chase says that you risk developing cavities, gingivitis, and eventually periodontitis—which is a severe gum infection that could destroy the bone that supports your teeth.
 And Dr. Dorfman adds that you can lose teeth.
-But, fear not—I asked about the absolute minimum amount of flossing that you can get away with and still have healthy teeth.

 Loading More Posts...